parsiya/extract-sni/README.md

 `127.0.0.1 example.net # 93.184.216.34 - 443`

-Note the extra info such as the resolved IP address and the destination port in the comments.
-These are useful.
+Note the extra info such as the resolved IP address and the destination port in the comments in each line.
+These can come in handy to quickly lookup where each domain is.

 #### Burp
 Creates the entries to be added to a Burp project configuration file.
 These